simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 Displays information on a building type: which kind of worker is employed here, how much space the building takes up and which parts go into its construction.
 Accessible by clicking a building type in the BSC window.

 __INV__
-_No possible parameter_
+_Optional parameter: address or store ID_
-Opens a list of all your inventories, not counting cargo holds on ships.
+If no parameters are supplied the command will show a list of all your inventories, including base storage, cargo holds, fuel tanks and warehouse storage units.
+Clicking on the "open" button will show the contents of the selected inventory.

-__INVP__
-_Mandatory parameter: planet ID_
-Opens the Inventory of the base on the specified planet.
-Accessible via the “Inventory” button in a concrete BS window or “Open Inventory” in the INV window.
 In the top left, you will find several sorting options (AMT: amount, WGT: weight, VOL: volume) as well as a symbol to their left.
 Click it to toggle between list and grid mode; the latter shows more information on each commodity, such as their weight, volume, and book value.

+If the parameter contains a system or planet address (for example `INV XK-745` or `INV XK-745a`) it will only show inventories at that location.

 __POP__
 _Mandatory parameter: base ID_